Baltimore, MDOctober 25-27, 2007

 featuring Micheal Simmons on flamenco and classical guitars and mandolin

 As I researched Alice's archives, I discovered that while she was a consummate entertainer, Alice was not a very good singer or dancer and was deeply conflicted about her artistic aspirations.
 As an artist who has developed a performance form based on my passion for the music, obsession with costumes and an untrained stage persona (rather than undisputed vocal talent and acting skills), I felt a powerful affinity with Alice and developed the piece around our similarities and differences.
 Dress Me Slow was my own version of Songs in Costume.
-I sang songs drawn from Alice's repertoire of Irish an Spanish folk songs; wore costumes I designed and handmade inspired by the intensely colored costumes Bakst created for Alice; and shared monologues exploring Alice's conflicted artistic aspirations and my own ambivalence as a artist.
+I sang songs drawn from Alice's repertoire of Irish and Spanish folk songs; wore costumes I designed and handmade inspired by the intensely colored costumes Bakst created for Alice; and shared monologues exploring Alice's conflicted artistic aspirations and my own ambivalence as a artist.

-Throughout the piece, I was in a constant state of changing from one costume to another as a metaphor for the multiple identities that Alice navigated in her life—ambassadress, socialite, social reformer, art patron and performer.IRISH COSTUME:
+Throughout the piece, I was in a constant state of changing from one costume to another to suggest the multiple identities Alice navigated in her life—ambassadress, socialite, social reformer, art patron and performer.

 The Irish costume was inspired by the Irish selkie, or mermaid.
 The belt suggests the ubiquitous Irish seaweed, with the brown i-cords on the belt, around my neck and in my hair referencing the ropey kind of seaweed.
 The "gloves" riff off cable-knit Irish fishermen sweaters.

 The Spanish costume is a traditional flamenco dress rendered in a confection of red, purple and hot pink.
 It was inspired by a painting in the house by Miguel Covarrubias depicting Alice dancing the flamenco and a photo of Baltimore opera singer Rosa Ponsel as Carmen.
+The ruffles were hand died prior to construction and the bodice was hand painted.

 The Exotic costume was inspired by Leon Bakst’s boldly colored, wildly patterned designs for the Ballets Russes.

-(Photos: Aaron Igler)PROCESS SHOTS:
+(Photos: Aaron Igler)

-Gradation dyeing the Spanish costume
+Gradation dyeing the Spanish costume at MICA

 Silk painting fabric for Exotic costume

-(photos: Kelly Cobb)Dress Me Slow, I'm in a Hurry (video excerpt)
+Dress Me Slow, I'm in a Hurry (video excerpt)